leske42/Foundations/UB/README.md

 So the Standard changed.
 What now?

-Remember from the beginning that **respecting the Standard is not the responsibility of the coder, it is always the responsibility of the compiler.** They can choose to refuse compilation if they can see the coder violated the rules (let's say you forget a semicolon somewhere), but if they choose to compile, they have to ensure the Standard is followed to the letter.
+Remember from the beginning that **respecting the Standard is not the responsibility of the C programmer, it is always the responsibility of the compiler.** They can choose to refuse compilation if they can see the C programmer violated the rules (let's say you forget a semicolon somewhere), but if they choose to compile, they have to ensure the Standard is followed to the letter.

 If the compiler sees that you want to do something like:
 ```